Efficient Approximation Schemes for Stochastic Probing and Selection-Stopping Problems

-\subsection{Final block-adaptive policy}
+\subsection{Final block-adaptive policy.}

-As an immediate consequence, we may employ Theorem~\ref{thm:result_santa_claus} to compute in EPTAS time a $\tilde{k}$-cardinality-feasible solution, where the load constraint along any dimension is violated by a factor of at most $\varphi$, for any fixed $\varphi > 0$.
+As an immediate consequence, we can employ Theorem~\ref{thm:result_santa_claus} to compute a cardinality-feasible solution, where the load constraint along any dimension is violated by a factor of at most $\varphi$, for any fixed $\varphi > 0$.
 This claim can be formally stated as follows.